Paradise Found: Islands Off Queensland You Won’t Believe Exist

 K’gari might seem like an obvious choice, but it’s popular for all the right reasons.
 It’s also the world’s largest sand island, as well as a UNESCO World Heritage site, so it really helps to put Queensland on the map!

 For travellers seeking natural beauty, you’ll find it in abundance here.
-There are beautiful freshwater dune lakes, thickets of tall rainforest and beautiful beaches.
-It’s actually the only known place in the world where rainforest grows on sand dunes, making it an absolute bucket list destination.
+There are pristine freshwater dune lakes, thickets of tall rainforest and endless beaches.
+It’s actually the only known place in the world where rainforest grows on sand dunes, making it a bucket list destination.

 When you’re not exploring the natural beauty, there’s plenty to keep oneself occupied with.
-You can go four-wheel driving, camp on the beach, swim in the ocean, lakes or even the famous Champagne pools.
-You can hike, explore shipwrecks, and even watch dingoes and whales from afar.
+You can go four-wheel driving, camp on the beach, swim in the ocean, lakes or even the famous Champagne pools, hike, explore shipwrecks, and even watch dingoes and whales from afar.

 Heron Island

-This natural coral cay surrounded by the Great Barrier Reef is a little piece of paradise, just off the coast of Queensland’s shores.
-If you’ve dreamed of spending a weekend snorkelling the reef, Heron Island is the perfect place to do it.
+This natural coral cay, ensconced by the Great Barrier Reef, is a little piece of paradise, just off the coast of Queensland’s shores.
+Heron Island is the perfect place to tick snorkelling the reef off of your bucket list.

-The Reef here is home to “The Great 8”, natural wonders of the Reef that are a true bucket list treasure to witness: clownfish, manta rays, giant clams, Maori wrasse, potato cod, sharks, turtles and whales.
+The Reef here is home to “The Great 8”, natural wonders of the Reef: clownfish, manta rays, giant clams, Maori wrasse, potato cod, sharks, turtles and whales.

 If swimming isn’t your thing, there are other ways to explore the thousands of different fish species and hundreds of hard coral species that inhabit this blissful place.
 You can walk with a naturalist guide at low tide, or hop aboard the semi-submersible I-Spy vessel to get closer to nature.